 Servers could be run on multiple WANs to overcome single-circuit throughput limits.

 Multiple servers with completely unique settings (Different CA structure, different clients, etc)

 Clients must use different configurations to reach each server, no automated/built-in way to pick between them unless a specific client supports that function.

 Good for isolating separate security levels (e.g. remote workers, remote administrators, vendors).

 As a counterpoint to the above, each server will incur additional memory and other overhead to manage the process.
-When dealing with site-to-site VPNs, it is more efficient from a memory standpoint to use a single server with multiple clients (Peer to Peer SSL/TLS) vs servers for every node (Peer to Peer Shared Key, or SSL/TLS with a /30 tunnel network).
+When dealing with site-to-site VPNs, it is more efficient from a memory standpoint to use a single server with multiple clients (Peer to Peer SSL/TLS in client/server mode) vs servers for every node (Peer to Peer SSL/TLS with a /30 tunnel network).
 If memory is a limiting factor, use fewer servers.
 If CPU overhead is the limiting factor, use separate servers.